-- EFRAG agrees with paragraph BC53 of the Basis for Conclusions of the ED which states that applying the overlay approach would be more costly than applying only IFRS 9.
-However, EFRAG understands that the costs could be greater than acknowledged by the IASB in paragraph BC53, i.e., keeping track of impairment performed under both IAS 39 and IFRS 9 of designated financial assets. - The overlay approach does not avoid the supplementary cost of implementing IFRS 9 and then review the implementation.
+- 24 EFRAG agrees with paragraph BC53 of the Basis for Conclusions of the ED which states that applying the overlay approach would be more costly than applying only IFRS 9.
+For some banking conglomerates, the costs of the overlay approach could be relatively minor compared to the costs of implementing IFRS 9 and the costs are outweighed by the improved information for users.
+However, EFRAG understands that for many insurers these costs could be greater than acknowledged by the IASB in paragraph BC53, e.g., keeping track of impairment performed under both IAS 39 for some financial assets and IFRS 9 for other financial assets. - The overlay approach does not avoid the supplementary cost of implementing IFRS 9 and then reviewing the implementation.
 Furthermore, in applying the overlay approach, both IFRS 9 and IAS 39 would need to be run in parallel for the assets to which the overlay approach is applied.
-Based on preliminary outreach, EFRAG understands that entities may need to develop new data-processing systems, (to support two systems) and set up new internal controls and performance assessment processes.
-This could imply costs on top of the costs incurred in implementing

-IFRS 9 in full just for a short period of time.
-These extra costs can be grouped as follows:

-- (a) Reassessment of the use of the fair value option and of the business models on transition to the new insurance contracts Standard: Entities that issue contracts that are within the scope of IFRS 4 will need to consider the possibility of accounting mismatches between IFRS 9 and their current accounting for insurance contracts when implementing the overlay approach and this is the supplementary cost for preparers.
+EFRAG understands that entities may need to develop new data-processing systems, (to support two systems) and set up new internal controls and performance assessment processes.
+This could imply costs on top of the costs incurred in implementing IFRS 9 in full just for a short period of time.
+These extra costs can be grouped as follows: - (a) Reassessment of the use of the fair value option and of the business models on transition to the new insurance contracts Standard: Entities that issue contracts that are within the scope of IFRS 4 will need to consider the possibility of accounting mismatches between IFRS 9 and their current accounting for insurance contracts when implementing the overlay approach and this is the supplementary cost for preparers.
 They will then need to reassess the application of IFRS 9 when the new insurance contracts Standard becomes effective in order to reflect their asset-liability management appropriately.
-The new insurance contracts Standard cannot be fully analysed in advance, and when combined with IFRS 9 will require an entity to reassess the classifications of the assets and the underlying investment strategy. - (b) Implication of running two accounting systems in parallel for the eligible financial assets: The overlay adjustment would imply maintaining IAS 39 information to determine the overlay adjustment for those very specific assets within the scope of the overlay approach as described above.
-For example, applying the overlay approach will lead to the implementation of the expected credit loss model for financial assets not subject to the overlay adjustment and the continuing use of the incurred loss model for assets subject to the overlay adjustment as well as the calculation of any relevant shadow accounting (because the overlay approach would be calculated after shadow accounting).
-This would also have implications over the closing process as the information would need to be processed under both systems to avoid timeliness and reliability concerns.
-Additionally, insurance entities would have to keep some of the 'old' data warehouses and IT systems running to be able to capture the data to calculate the overlay adjustment. - (c) Other costs: The overlay adjustment will imply maintaining IAS 39 internal processes and systems for audit and internal control purposes. - 37 EFRAG understands that the concerns raised above could discourage some from applying the overlay approach.
-However, EFRAG has also been made aware that others wish to apply the overlay approach to specific categories of financial assets such as equity holdings presently classified as available for sale.
+The new insurance contracts Standard cannot be fully analysed

+- in advance, and when combined with IFRS 9 will require an entity to reassess the classifications of the assets and the underlying investment strategy. - (b) Implication of running two accounting systems in parallel for the eligible financial assets: The overlay adjustment would imply maintaining IAS 39 information to determine the overlay adjustment for those very specific assets within the scope of the overlay approach as described above. - (c) Other costs: The overlay adjustment will imply maintaining IAS 39 internal processes and systems for audit and internal control purposes. - 26 EFRAG understands that the concerns raised above could discourage some from applying the overlay approach.
+However, EFRAG has also been made aware that others wish to apply the overlay approach to specific categories of financial assets such as equity investments presently classified as available for sale which would not create material costs above the costs of implementing IFRS 9.